 I always thought if I had the chance to choose on judgment day, I might rather go to hell than to heaven.
 I’m suffering from acrophobia so a place as high as heaven might scare me to…well, at least it cannot scare me to death anymore.
 Then, I’m afraid that way up high over the clouds it will be always a little nippy.
 And I like it hot.

 But after recent events, I’m not so sure anymore.
 After I was riding with the devil, I’m afraid I’m not fit for the highway to hell.

 The standards of bus riding differ from country to country a big deal.

 For instance in Cuba, the long-distance buses are pretty well maintained.
 I’m talking about the touristy, costly Viazul-buses imported from the People’s Republic of China.
 The country of origin is the reason why they are not really comfortable.
 Obviously, they have been constructed for much shorter passengers….like for instance Chinese.
 But still, well maintained.

-The drivers wear sharp uniforms – creased pants with a white short sleeved shirt and a tie.
-Depending on the man in the uniform, they look like parading a sexy pilot costume.
+The drivers wear sharp uniforms – creased pants with a white short-sleeved shirt and a tie.
+Depending on the man in the uniform, they look like parading in a sexy pilot costume.

 Likewise in Peru.